BMHA Training Program Application Procedures

 All applicants should prepare the following materials:

-- A personal statement of two pages or less discussing your career goals, prior research experiences, current research goals, and what you hope to gain from participation in this program.
+- A personal statement of two pages or less discussing your career goals, prior research experiences, current research goals, and what you hope to gain from participation in this program, as well as your commitment to geroscience research and how you hope impact diversity, equity and inclusion in science.

 - A proposed research plan.
 The research plan should clearly demonstrate the thematic relevance to program goals.
 The research plan can be brief and should not exceed four pages, including any figures.
 References do not count against the page limit.